MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -RemoveConditionRegistry

-Indicates removing the condition registry.
+Indicates removing the conditions of the registry type.

 ```yaml
 Type: SwitchParameter